AdobeDocs/workfront.fr-FR/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   Vous pouvez ajuster le pourcentage d’achèvement directement à partir de la vue Jalon, comme décrit dans la section [Ajuster le pourcentage terminé pour les tâches dans la vue Jalon](#adjust-percent-complete-for-tasks-in-the-milestone-view) dans cet article.

-* **Icônes de statut de progression de la tâche :** une icône de statut s’affiche en regard de chaque projet et tâche dans la vue Jalon. <!--get new screen shots or hide them - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **Icônes de statut de progression de la tâche :** une icône de statut s’affiche en regard de chaque projet et tâche dans la vue Jalon. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green